nkdAgility/azure-devops-migration-tools/docs/index.md

 ### Field Maps

 By default, when you are moving from source to target the system will map all of the fields that exist in source to the same field in the target.
-This is be behaviour if the **FieldMaps** section is not present.
+This is the behaviour if the **FieldMaps** section is not present in the configuration file.

 However sometimes you want to move data to another field, or use a regex to parse out just the bits that you want.
 To help we have built a number of mapping tools that should give you the versatility you need.